The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 They're not.

-You've read the story, it's nothing to do with Rumsfeld.
+It's nothing to do with Rumsfeld.

-And then we have this story, the Huffing and Puffington Post, Belgian newspaper accused of racism for picture of Obama and Michelle as apes.
+And then we have this story, the Huffing and Puffington Post, Belgian newspaper accused of racism for a picture of Obama and Michelle as apes.

 You can vision, you know, you saw Planet of the Apes.

-Just imagine Michelle and and Barack as characters.
+Just imagine Michelle and Barack as characters.

-The headlines are gonna be Limbaugh enjoyed.
+The headlines are going to be Limbaugh enjoyed discussing.

 You can just imagine it now.

-Anyway, pardon the uh sniffles.
+Anyway, pardon the sniffles.

-Great to have you back, 800-282-2882, and the email address, Lrushbow at EIBNet.com.
+800-282-2882 and the email address, LRushbow at EIBNet.com.

-By the way, this paper uh apologized.
+By the way, this paper apologized.

 The paper was attempting to mock Putin and the two leaders' public fight.